Openresty-App/authentication-layer/README.md

-# authentication-layer
+# Authentication layer
-openresty authentication layer
+Protect your services with an authentication layer

-# Protect your services with an authentication layer
+# Authentication method

 * Basic Authentication
 * Key Authentication